 Offer strong online ordering options

 A clear, intuitive online ordering platform has never been more important.
-In fact, 70% of customers expect restaurants to have online ordering, and 43% of people prefer to order from a restaurant's website or app directly, according to a survey by Dynata on behalf of DoorDash.
+In fact, 70% of customers expect restaurants to have online ordering.
+According to the Restaurant Online Ordering Trends Report, many people prefer to place orders directly on a restaurant's website or app — with 31% preferring to order delivery this way, and 43% to order pickup.

 With DoorDash Storefront, you can turn website visitors into paying customers using an affordable, commission-free online ordering system for restaurant pickup and delivery.
 Give your existing customer base an easy way to order pickup and delivery directly from your own website, providing the convenient experience modern diners crave.